About Our Retirement Community

 Spiritual Life Services

 For those desiring a retirement lifestyle that includes opportunities for spiritual growth, counseling, and support during life’s challenges, Peabody Retirement Community is an excellent choice.
-Peabody’s chaplain is available when needed.
+Peabody’s chaplain is available when needed and our community offers a variety of spiritual services for seniors.

 The main Sunday Service at 2:30 p.m. for residents and families is held in the Peabody Memorial Chapel, equipped with a working pipe organ.
 Chapel services are led by our director of spiritual services or by a community religious leader.
 Other worship services are held twice weekly in each Peabody neighborhood.